 Wi-Fi In Sri Lanka

-Hotels and guest houses in all the most famous places to visit in Sri Lanka provide wi-fi, though the speed is decent at best.
+All the most famous places to visit in Sri Lanka have decent internet at hotels and guest houses, though the speed is decent at best.
 Some places are so isolated that there no phone reception at all.
 Tourists can buy local SIM cards with data plans for very convenient prices.
 It’s a good way to stay online and to use Google Maps to calculate distances and traveling times (especially when having to haggle with tuc tuc drivers).

 Shopping In Sri Lanka

-Sri Lanka isn’t exactly shopping paradise (aside for Galle!), yet the local markets are among the nicest tourist attractions in Sri Lanka and they have a good variety of things to buy.
+Sri Lanka isn’t exactly shopping paradise (aside for Galle!), yet the local markets are among the nicest places to visit in Sri Lanka and they have a good variety of things to buy.
 Spices and pure coconut oil can be found for very cheap prices.
 Shop owners often try to push the awful elephant pants, while there’s much nicer clothes to buy.
 Always haggle prices.

 People in Sri Lanka

 One of the nicest things to do in Sri Lanka is meeting the locals.
 People there are always friendly, kind and generally helpful, despite the language barrier.

 The use of animals in tourist attractions in Sri Lanka is unfortunately still quite common, and tourism is impacting Sri Lanka wildlife.
 I saw dancing monkeys in Anuradhapura; charmed snakes in Galle, and people riding chained elephants in various places to visit in Sri Lanka.
 These poor animals are tortured to be trained, and live a miserable life.